A study of interacting scalar field model from the perspective of the dynamical systems theory: Phase space analysis of the system ( ) with different choices of interaction terms and potentials

 \item Set of critical points $D_2$ corresponds to a scaling solution behaves similarly to the set of points $A_2$ in the phase space.
 It is also a non-hyperbolic type set since the eigenvalues at the set of points are: $\left\{\mu_1=0,~\mu_2=0,~\mu_3=0,~\mu_4=0 \right\}$.
-As we mentioned earlier that it is complicated to characterize the stability of these points since all associated eigenvalues are zero.
+As it is not appropriate to apply Hartman-Grobman theorem or center manifold theory for the case of no non-zero eigenvalue, so stability analysis of the set of points $D_2$ is found to be complicated.

 \item Sets of critical points $E_2$ and $F_2$ are same in all respects.
 They correspond to DE-DM scaling solutions in the phase space.
 Depending on some parameter restrictions, the sets show the accelerating universe.
-Eigenvalues of perturbation matrix at the set of points $E_2$ and $F_2$ are: $\left\{\mu_1=\frac{\sqrt{2} \beta\gamma r_c}{2(\sqrt{2}\beta x_c -\gamma)},~\mu_2=0,~\mu_3=0,~\mu_4=0 \right\}$ which indicates the sets are non-hyperbolic in nature and to characterize these points linear stability theory or Hartman-Grobman theorem is not appropriate to apply.
-So we apply Center Manifold Theory in the next section (\ref{CMT}) to analyze non-hyperbolic critical points. \end{itemize}
+Eigenvalues of perturbation matrix at the set of points $E_2$ and $F_2$ are: $\left\{\mu_1=\frac{\sqrt{2} \beta\gamma x_{c} r_c}{2(\sqrt{2}\beta x_c -\gamma)},~\mu_2=0,~\mu_3=0,~\mu_4=0 \right\}$ which indicates the sets are non-hyperbolic in nature and to characterize these points linear stability theory or Hartman-Grobman theorem is not appropriate to apply.
+So we apply center manifold theory. \end{itemize}